kennyaja/ordinary-online-library-app/docs/en/database.md

 - `books.borrowed_by` -> `users.id`

-diagram for the database (for those who care):
+diagram for the database (may not be up to date):

 <img width="881" height="639" alt="2025-08-27 14:01:31" src="https://github.com/user-attachments/assets/03c7dfa3-4d28-4989-8644-0ebb2d9c2813" />